xljiulang/CYarp/README.md

 :protocol = CYarp
 :scheme = https
 :path = /{tunnelId}
+Cookie = <if have Set-Cookie>
 ```

-If the server is verified successfully, it will respond with a `200` status code.
+If the server is verified successfully, it will respond with a `200` status code and Set-Cookie is optional.
 ```
 :status = 200
+Set-Cookie = <load balancer cookie>
 ```

 At this time, the creation of the HttpTunnel over `http/2.0` has been completed, and then the server will send an http/1.1 request to the client and receive the client's http1.1 response in the subsequent Stream.